-In FY 2021 The STB reviewed the Travel, Purchase and Fleet Card programs for compliance with the OMB Circular A-123, Appendix B requirements.
-Based on the results of the evaluation, STB can provide reasonable assurance that internal controls over charge cards was operating effectively and no material weaknesses were identified.
+The STB also reviewed the Travel, Purchase, and Fleet Card programs for compliance with the OMB Circular A-123, Appendix B requirements.
+Based on the results of the evaluation, the STB can provide reasonable assurance that they are in compliance with OMB Circular A-123, Appendix B.